 In her free time, Lanique enjoys exploring new restaurants, recipes, art exhibits, and Broadway shows.
 She’s also a bit of a gym rat when time is on her side.

-As part of her Family Law practice, Ms. Roberts aids clients in the discovery and preparation of marital assets for equitable distribution in matrimonial matters.
-Ms. Roberts also has experience drafting motions advocating on behalf of clients in matrimonial matters.
+As part of her Family Law practice, Lanique aids clients in the discovery and preparation of marital assets for equitable distribution in matrimonial matters.
+She also has experience drafting motions advocating on behalf of clients in matrimonial matters.

-While in law school, Ms. Roberts served on Penn State Law’s Civil Rights Appellate Clinic, where she prepared Federal appellate briefs before the First and Third Circuits.
-Ms. Roberts was also a legal intern for the Pennsylvania Utility Law Project, where she drafted comments and presented oral testimony in response to proposed Pennsylvania utility laws and administrative rulemakings.
-Ms. Roberts spent a semester as a legal intern for Project Vote in Washington, D.C., where she conducted legal research and prepared policy and legal memoranda to assist the organization in its strategic defense of the National Voter Registration Act.
-Ms. Roberts was recognized as a Penn State Law Miller Public Interest Advocate for her work in the public interest sector.
+During her time in law school, Lanique served on Penn State Law’s Civil Rights Appellate Clinic, where she prepared Federal appellate briefs before the First and Third Circuits.
+She was a legal intern for the Pennsylvania Utility Law Project, where she drafted comments and presented oral testimony in response to proposed Pennsylvania utility laws and administrative rulemakings.
+Lanique spent a semester as a legal intern for Project Vote in Washington, D.C., where she conducted legal research and prepared policy and legal memoranda to assist the organization in its strategic defense of the National Voter Registration Act.
+She was also recognized as a Penn State Law Miller Public Interest Advocate for her work in the public interest sector.

-Ms. Roberts has played an active role in her local and regional communities.
+Lanique has played an active role in her local and regional communities.
 Ms. Roberts served on the State College Meals on Wheels Board of Directors as a Penn State Leading Law Student.
-Ms. Roberts also served as the Director of Social Action and Corporate Relations Specialist for the Mid-Atlantic Region of the National Black Law Students Association.
+She also served as the Director of Social Action and Corporate Relations Specialist for the Mid-Atlantic Region of the National Black Law Students Association.